sentioxyz/docs/developer-guides/sdk-guide/export-via-webhook.md

 hidden: false
 ---

 You could use `Exporter` to send webhook.
-Note you need to give the channel name [notification-channel](notification-channel "mention") in the exporter (Config on the UI).
+Note you need to give the channel name [notification-channel](notification-channel "mention") in the exporter (config on the UI).

 ```typescript
 const exporter = Exporter.register("SwapEvents", "WebhookChannel")